 What is Geometric Mean?

-The geometric mean is the average growth of an investment computed by multiplying n variables and then taking the n square root.
-In other words, it is the average return of an investment over time, a metric used to evaluate the performance of an investment portfolio.
+The geometric mean is the average growth of an investment computed by multiplying n variables and then taking the nth –root.
+In other words, it is the average return of an investment over time, a metric used to evaluate the performance of a single investment or an investment portfolio.

 Why use Geometric Mean?